 ABOUT THE FARM

 Hillside Springs Farm includes three acres of gardens, as well as pastures, hayfields, orchard, greenhouses, pond, streams, and small wetland areas.
 The farm is home to the farmers, the farm kitties, and the farm horses.
-It is also home or host to deer, turkey, bear, heron, fox, squirrels, songbirds, hawks, mallards, pileated woodpeckers, porcupines, rabbits, hundreds of happy bugs, and many a woodchuck!
+It is also home or host to deer, turkey, bear, heron, fox, squirrels, songbirds, possums, hawks, mallards, pileated woodpeckers, porcupines, rabbits, hundreds of happy bugs, and many a woodchuck!

 Our heated greenhouse allows us to start all our own seeds, grow our own transplants, and to produce early heirloom and standard tomatoes, sweet red peppers, eggplant, and basil.
 We also have three unheated greenhouses, which increase productivity, provide protection from weather, bugs, and diseases, and extend the harvest season.